Mott-glass phase of a one-dimensional quantum fluid with long-range interactions: II. Disordered Bose fluid

 where $a,b=1\cdots n$ are replica indices and $Z_xf_q=v(q)/\pi K(q)$.
 In the following we use the low-momentum approximation $Z_xf_q\simeq\vLL/\pi\KLL+Z_x|q|^\sig$ (or $Z_xf_q\simeq \vLL/\pi\KLL+Z_x\ln|\Lambda/q|$ if $\sig=0$).
 The functional \beq W[\{J_a\}] = \ln \calZ[\{J_a\}] = \sum_a W_1[J_a] + \half \sum_{a,b} W_2[J_a,J_b] + \third \sum_{a,b,c} W_3[J_a,J_b,J_c] + \cdots \eeq is simply related to the cumulants $W_i$ of the random functional $W[J;\xi,\eta]$~\cite{Dupuis20sm}.

 Before describing the computation of the cumulants $W_1$ and $W_2$ in the FRG formalism, let us discuss the stability of the Wigner crystal against disorder.
-Since the phase field $\varphi$ must have a vanishing scaling dimension, the non-disordered part of the action has scaling dimension $\sig$.
-On the other hand the scaling dimensions of the forward and backward scattering parts of the action are $[\calF]-1-2z+2$ and $[\calD]-1-2z$, respectively, where $z=1+\sig/2$ is the dynamical critical exponent in the Wigner crystal phase~\cite{notsm2}.
-Thus $[\calF]=1+2z-2+\sig=1+2\sig$ and $[\calD]=1+2z+\sig=3+2\sig$.
+Since the phase field $\varphi$ must have a vanishing scaling dimension, the non-disordered part of the action, $S_0$, has scaling dimension $\sig/2$ and the dynamical critical exponent in the Wigner crystal phase is $z=1+\sig/2$.
+On the other hand the scaling dimensions of the forward and backward scattering parts of the action are obtained from the scaling dimension $[S_{\rm dis}]=[S_0^2]=2[S_0]$ of the disordered part of the action, which gives $[\calF]=-1+2z+\sig=1+2\sig$ and $[\calD]=1+2z+\sig=3+2\sig$, respectively~\cite{notsm2}.
 We deduce that forward scattering is relevant only if $\sig>-1/2$ while backscattering is relevant if $\sig>-3/2$: The Wigner crystal is stable against disorder when $\sig<-3/2$.

 Finally we note that the forward scattering can be eliminated from the action $S[\varphi;\xi,\eta]$ [Eq.~(\ref{eqsm8})] by an appropriate shift of the field, \beq \varphi(x,\tau) \to \varphi(x,\tau) + \alpha(x) \quad \mbox{with} \quad \alpha(q) = - i \frac{K(q)\eta(q)}{v(q)q} \simeq - \frac{i}{\pi Z_x} \frac{\eta(q) \sgn(q)}{|q|^{1+\sig}} , \eeq where the last expression corresponds to the small-momentum limit.
 The shift~(\ref{eqsm9}) does not leave the backward scattering term invariant, but this can be compensated by a redefinition of the random potential $\xi$, namely $\xi(x)\to\xi(x) e^{2i\alpha(x)}$, without changing its variance.
 This allows us to set $\calF=0$ in the replicated action~(\ref{eqsm7}).
 The compressibility and the conductivity are not modified by the shift, i.e., they keep the same expression in terms of the propagator $G_{\varphi\varphi}(q,i\w)$ of the (shifted) field $\varphi$.
 But the $q=2\pi\rho_0$ density correlation function $\chi(x)$ is multiplied by a factor $e^{2i[\alpha(x)-\alpha(0)]}$.
 After disorder averaging, we thus obtain \beq \chi(x) = \Bigl[ \overline{\mean{e^{2i\varphi(x,0)} e^{-2i\varphi(0,0)}}} - \overline{\mean{e^{2i\varphi(x,0)}} \mean{e^{-2i\varphi(0,0)}}} \Bigr] e^{4\overline{\alpha(x)\alpha(0)}-4\overline{\alpha(0)^2}}, \eeq where $\overline{\alpha(x)\alpha(0)} - \overline{\alpha(0)^2}$ is given by \beq \frac{2\calF}{Z_x^2} \int \frac{dq}{2\pi} \frac{\cos(qx)-1}{|q|^{2+2\sig}} = \frac{2\calF}{\pi Z_x^2} \llbrace